 If you're able to get cheap airfare (or some other cheap overseas travel -- merchant marine ship, anyone?) you might enjoy exchanging a few hours of work per day for food, accommodations and the opportunity to learn about the people and places you visit.
 Workaway.info states as one of its goals an aim "to promote cultural understanding between different peoples and lands throughout the world."
 Set up to facilitate travel and foreign language immersion, the network of families, individuals and organizations seeks volunteers to paint, build, baby-sit or plant.
 If it needs doing, you may be asked -- in a foreign tongue -- to do it.

-To become a Workawayer, it will cost a single person $27 for two years' access to hosts.
-The cost is $36 for a couple or two friends for two years.
+To become a Workawayer, it will cost a single person 22 euros for two years' access to hosts.
+The cost is 29 euros for a couple or two friends for two years.

 If you'd rather not do any work harder than lifting your backpack and hoofing it to your next destination, you might want to consider couch surfing, which could or could not involve sleeping on a sofa.
-CouchSurfing.org describes the concept as "a global network of travelers, adventure seekers and lifelong learners," but basically it's a way to find free places to stay while you travel.
+CouchSurfing.org describes the concept as a network of travelers and hosts "fostering cultural exchange and mutual respect," but basically it's a way to find free places to stay while you travel.
 Travelers share their homes, bikes, car rides, museum passes, fun times and more.
 It's free to register.

 Ever been on a volunteer or working vacation?
 Tell us about it below.